HIPERFIT/finpar/README.md

     (i) 2x2 matrix multiplication, and
    (ii) linear-function composition.

+4. It is assumed that gcc is installed (with support for OpenMP, i.e., -fopenmp) and an OpenCL implementation is available -- see file "setup.mk".

-3. For the OpenMP version, it is advised to set the number of OpenMP threads in the testing terminal, e.g., for a 4-core machine with two-way multithreading:
+5. For the OpenMP version, one may set the desired number of OpenMP threads with:
         $ export OMP_NUM_THREADS = 8

 #############################################